 It supports grades K-5.

 Core Clicks complements and can be integrated into a teacher’s existing curriculum.
-As a supplemental ELA product that supports content-area instruction, the completion of one Text Study every two weeks during time devoted to literacy, science, or social studies curriculum is recommended.
+As a supplemental ELA product that supports content-area instruction, the completion of one Text Study every two weeks during time devoted to Literacy, Science, or Social Studies curriculum is recommended.
 The completion of each Text Study will take an estimated 4 instructional sessions of 20 minutes (for younger readers) to 30 minutes (for older readers); the completion of each Reading Checkpoint will take one additional instructional session.
-Following this implementation plan, completing all 18 Text Studies in a grade level takes 36 weeks.
+Following this implementation plan, you will have more than enough material to complete 1 text study every 2 weeks or 36 weeks.

-The completion of each Text Study will take an estimated 4 instructional sessions; the completion of each Reading Checkpoint will take an additional instructional session.
+The completion of each Text Study will take an estimated 4 instructional sessions; the completion of each Reading Checkpoint will take one additional instructional session.

 Although Core Clicks may be implemented with great flexibility, we suggest completing one Text Study every 2 weeks, following the implementation schedule below that best suits your classroom needs: